rnx2024/Real-time-Dashboard-Python-Dash-/README.md

  Output('total-purchase-count', 'children')],
 ```

+2. Google BigQuery Dashboard.
 I have added another folder which contains a new real-time dashboard which makes use of Google Cloud and BigQuery data.
 Pandas, dash, dash_bootstrap_components, plotly, threading are used for this additional dashboard.
 The dashboard also opens
 to a new tab in the default browsser tab.